jaredfiorali/infrastructure/README.md

 A small subset (~10G) of "critical" data is [sent to an Amazon S3 bucket](https://ca-central-1.console.aws.amazon.com/console/home), in order to ensure that data will be secure in the event of an unrecoverable error in the cluster.
 Data being backed up includes (but is not limited to): dawarich, home-assistant, influxdb.

 ## Applications

+Each application is defined in the [charts/fiorali](./charts/fiorali) directory.
+Below you will find a quick explainer on each application.

 ### Media Management